likecoin/likecoin-wordpress/likecoin/readme.txt

 == Upgrade Notice ==

-Upgrade to use the newly designed LikeCoin Plugin Settings page, allowing simpler mangement of LikeButton across your site.
+Upgrade to use the newly designed LikeCoin Plugin Settings page, allowing simpler management of LikeButton across your site.